bbaa30/bangladesh_s2s/README.md

 ## Preparation
 The repository contains a configuration file (config_bd_s2s.ini).
 Please edit this file before using the scripts!
 The config file contains the directories where the data is stored.
 The important directory is the s2s_dir, which will be the sub-directory where all the data will be stored and the scripts directory, where all scripts are located.

-## Scripts
+## Sub-seasonal scripts
-The procedure of producing a forecast is as follows:
+The procedure of producing a sub-seasonal forecast is as follows:
  1. Run the script download_ecmwf_s2s_from_wi_api.py to collect the ECMWF netcdf input files
  2. Run the script download_eccc_s2s_operational.py to collect the ECCC netcdf input files
  3. Run the script download_cfsv2_operational.py to collect the NCEP CFSv2 netcdf forecast files